BJK83/tradeMeUIandAPITest/ReadMe.md

 	Open this repo in eclipse, and navigate to the root directory, "/TradeMeUIandAPITest"

 	Right click on the POM.XML file, Click Maven, Click Update project, or command - "mvn clean install"

 Before running the tests:

 	Install TestNG runner from eclipse market place - to run the tests as TestNG.
 Or you can use the Maven run config if you like.
 Details below.

+	Note: I have used the latest Selenium - 4.6.0, which does not need the webdriver.exe installed as in the previous Selenium versions.

+	Update your chrome browser to the latest stable version.

 Running the Tests: Tests can be run in one of the ways below: